13 Best Small Towns in Maine

 Another good museum in Rockland is the Maine Lighthouse Museum, which has a collection of artifacts from a variety of New England lighthouses including an impressive number of Fresnel lenses.
 Adjacent to this museum is the Maine Discovery Center, which has more exhibits and information about the area.
 The Coastal Children's Museum is a great place for families to visit.

-Those looking for a comfortable and modern place to stay in Rockland will enjoy the 250 Main Hotel, a boutique luxury experience.
+Families and couples looking for a historic but laid-back experience in one of Maine's historic coastal inns will love Old Granite Inn.
+It's centrally located by the ferry port with great views of the harbor, and is within a short walk to plenty of dining and shopping downtown.
+Those looking for a modern place to stay in Rockland will enjoy the 250 Main Hotel, a boutique luxury experience.
 Family rooms and suites are available, as are rooms with private balconies and ocean views.